acidmole/teammate/README.md

 * single event view does not provide any information
 * player information editing or deleting not available
 * personal statistics page missing shot percentages
+* awful appearance
+* null/missing stats shows None or something else weird
+* events should be HH:MM and stats MM:SS, not always the case

 # teammate
 Basketball team's schedule and statistics app